umairkodv/Hotel-Booking/readme.md

 ## License

-Basically, feel free to use and re-use any way you want.
+Basically, feel free to use and re-use any way you want to.

 ---